 Prior to starting the research, the faculty member and the student should agree on the expectations of the research experience.
 During the summer, the faculty member and the student should be in frequent contact with one another, at least several times a week.
 This close collaboration between the faculty member and student is the foundation for a successful program and a meaningful research experience.

 The faculty member will work with the student to arrange a presentation of the research results to the campus through presentations in classes, a departmental seminar for majors, the annual Student Symposium, or at a professional meeting in the discipline (poster session, co-presentation with the faculty member).

 7) Expectations of the Student Researcher: The student will be expected to work full-time for ten weeks on the proposed research project under the direction of the faculty mentor.
 If a student works less than ten weeks, the student compensation will be adjusted accordingly.
 The student should share the final results of the project with the campus through presentations in classes, a departmental seminar for majors, the annual Student Symposium, or at a professional meeting in the discipline (poster session, co-presentation with the faculty member).
-In addition, the student will submit a final research report to the Office of Academic Affairs.
+In addition, the student will submit a final research report to the Office of Academic Affairs by August 31, 2014.

 The Faculty Development Advisory Committee will evaluate the proposals and make recommendations to the Dean of the College.

 1) The proposal must begin with a title and a brief summary of the proposed research.
 The writing should be clear, complete and concise, and should use terms and language readily understood by the non-specialist.
 Please limit your proposal to no more than five pages.